The Barn Theatre,

 Housekeeping: Hirers are required to take reasonable steps to ensure that the premises are kept free from foreseeable hazards.
 To achieve this requirement, all access and egress routes must be kept clear of obstructions.
 This includes ensuring fire exits and access routes are kept clear, cables do not trail across pedestrian routes and that spillages/obstacles are quickly removed.
 In addition, safety provisions such as fire doors, should not be propped open nor fire extinguishers obstructed.

 Cleaning: It should be remembered that the theatre is run by volunteer staff and whilst we endeavour to arrange for the theatre to be cleaned between performances during the period of any hire, this is sometimes not possible.
-Regretfully when this happens the hirer may be asked to deal with cleaning the theatre between shows.
+Unfortunately, when this happens the hirer may be asked to deal with cleaning the theatre between shows.

 Special requirements apply to cleaning the premises upon completion of a hiring and these are dealt with later.

-At Conclusion of Each Hiring Period: No extra items are to be left in the Theatre, Little Barn or scenery studio after a show unless by agreement with the Barn Duty Manager.
+At Conclusion of Each Hiring Period: No extra items are to be left in the Theatre, Little Barn or scenery studio after a show unless by agreement with the Duty Manager.
 Those items retained will be available for use by all Hirers.

-The stage is to be cleared, washed and redressed with tabs and legs under the direction of the Barn Duty Manager.
+The stage is to be cleared, washed and redressed with tabs and legs under the direction of the Duty Manager.

 The entire premises including auditorium, toilets, foyer, bar, understage area, scenery studio, lighting box and sound desk are to be left tidy and clean with work surfaces clear and polished, floors vacuumed and mirrors cleaned.